waffleio/cardcannon/README.md

 # cardcannon
-A GitHub App for bootstrapping a GitHub repo with issues.
+A GitHub App for bootstrapping a Waffle.io board with issues.

+Useful for educators to easily create Waffle.io boards prepopulated with cards, labels, epics, and dependencies for curriculum.

 ## How It Works